Digital journalism: Impact on publishers

-Because of this, many people have viewed digital journalism as the death of journalism.
+Because of this, some people have viewed digital journalism as the death of journalism.
 According to communication scholar Nicole Cohen, "four practices stand out as putting pressure on traditional journalism production: outsourcing, unpaid labour, metrics and measurement, and automation".
 Free advertising on websites such as Craigslist has transformed how people publicize; the Internet has created a faster, cheaper way for people to get news out, thus creating the shift in ad sales from standard newspapers to the Internet.
 There has been a substantial effect of digital journalism and media on the newspaper industry, with the creation of new business models.
 It is now possible to contemplate a time in the near future when major towns will no longer have a newspaper and when magazines and network news operations will employ no more than a handful of reporters.
-Many newspapers and individual print journalists have been forced out of business because of the popularity of digital journalism.
+Multiple newspapers and individual print journalists have been forced out of business because of the popularity of digital journalism.
 The newspapers that have not been willing to be forced out of business have attempted to survive by saving money, laying off staff, shrinking the size of the publications, eliminating editions, as well as partnering with other businesses to share coverage and content.
 In 2009, one study concluded that most journalists are ready to compete in a digital world and that these journalists believe the transition from print to digital journalism in their newsroom is moving too slowly.
 Some highly specialized positions in the publishing industry have become obsolete.
-The growth in digital journalism and the near collapse of the economy has also led to downsizing for those in the industry.
+The growth in digital journalism and the 2008 financial crisis also led to layoffs for those in the industry.

 Students wishing to become journalists now need to be familiar with digital journalism in order to be able to contribute and develop journalism skills.
 Not only must a journalist analyze their audience and focus on effective communication with them, they have to be quick; news websites are able to update their stories within minutes of the news event.
 Other skills may include creating a website and uploading information using basic programming skills.

 Critics believe digital journalism has made it easier for individuals who are not qualified journalists to misinform the general public.
-Many believe that this form of journalism has created a number of sites that do not have credible information.
+Some believe that this form of journalism has created a number of sites that do not have credible information.
 Sites such as PerezHilton.com have been criticized for blurring the lines between journalism and opinionated writing.

 Some critics believe that newspapers should not switch to a solely Internet-based format, but instead keep a component of print as well as digital.

 Digital journalism allows citizens and readers the opportunity to join in on threaded discussions relating to a news article that has been read by the public.
 This offers an excellent source for writers and reporters to decide what is important and what should be omitted in the future.
 These threads can provide useful information to writers of digital journalism so that future articles can be pruned and improved to possibly create a better article the next time around.